erhanertem/desktop-udemy-tutorial/Udemy_NodeJS_The_Complete_Guide_Maximilian_Schwarzmüller/exercise_files/Project/README.md

   - Handle validation error ids with custom behavior: Timeout or upon-click/keypress
   - Setup self-destroying flash cards
     - Extend EJS variable onto non-NodeJS enviroment JS for timeout cards that is created inside or out of session
+- Implement gracefull handling of a user whom has an active session but terminated credentials on DB side.

 &emsp;